 What is Bitcoin?

-Bitcoin is basically 31,000 thousand lines of code that was created by a (fake) man by the name Satoshi Nakamoto.
+Its creator goes by a fake name Satoshi Nakamoto.
 It is believed that Satoshi Nakamoto was only an alias used by the creator (whose real name, face, and overall identity remain unknown) when he invented Bitcoin in early 2009.

 According to Bitcoinplay.net (via TechWeez), a year after the invention of the cryptocurrency (2010), 10,000 Bitcoin could only get you two boxes of pizza.
 The same isn’t the case today.